yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 }
 ```

-It also illustrates how `code.do*range` works: it increases or decreases the current index to move it closer to the destination index.
+It also illustrates how `code.do*range` works: it runs given instructions in a loop, adjusting the current index — either increasing or decreasing it — to move closer to the destination index.

-## Solution 3: The Craziest, But Still Working
+# Solution 3: The Craziest, But Still Working

-This is probably the worst possible way to check if a number is even, so don't use it in production.
+This is probably the most inefficient way to check if a number is even, so don't use it in production.
 It perfectly illustrates that evolution can be very inventive, but it does not aim to find the best possible solution — only one that is good enough from the perspective of survival, which, in the case of genetic algorithms, is formalized as a fitness function.

 ```push
 (